Major in Italian Studies

 Offered by the Saint Louis University College of Arts and Sciences

 Saint Louis University Italian Studies Degree OverviewSaint Louis University's undergraduate degree in Italian studies offers you oral and written proficiency of the Italian language, as well as an understanding of Italian art, history, music, spirituality, politics and philosophy.

 If you choose to major in Italian studies at Saint Louis University, you'll participate in cultural activities regularly hosted by the Italian studies program.
-Cooking lessons, games of Bocce, movie nights and outings with the Italian Club are common events and are normally held in Pruellage Hall on SLU's campus.
+Cooking lessons, games of Bocce, movie nights and outings with the Italian Club are common events and are normally held in SLU's Center for Global Citizenship.

-A variety of study abroad programs in Italy are also available for students who study Italian at SLU, including opportunities to spend time at Spring Hill College Italy Center in Bologna, UNH-in-Italy in Ascoli Piceno, the Loyola University Rome Campus or the Villa Nazareth in Rome.
+A variety of study abroad programs in Italy are also available for students who study Italian at SLU, including opportunities to spend time at Spring Hill College Italy Center in Bologna, UNH-in-Italy in Ascoli Piceno, the Sant'Anna Institute in Sorrento, the Loyola University Rome Campus or the Villa Nazareth in Rome.
 Scholarships are available through each individual study abroad program, as well as from other organizations.
 (Learn about study abroad programs at SLU.)